 Once I made it to the top, it was beautiful.
 Even though there is a guard rail at the observation area, you can actually get very close to these falls.
 I found it very refreshing letting the spray mist over me.
 Since it was raining lightly, we were mindful of our footing on the paths.
 The weather also brought out tons of brown and green slugs that covered the trail.
 They were super cool and we were careful not to squish them.

 From there we made our way to Hwy 30 otherwise known as the Historic Columbia River Highway.
 There are many waterfalls accessible from this road which runs parallel to Hwy 84.

 The Latourell Falls were next for us and could be easily viewed from a few different vantage points.
 You can see them from the left side of the parking lot and also from an observation area at the right side of the parking lot.
 If you are up for it, you can also take a walking trail to get even closer.
 I would say this path is only a medium slope, but there are still no hand rails.

 Out last stop in this direction was at the Crown Point Overlook & Vista House.
 The gentleman at the Information Desk at Multnomah had said not to miss this as the view was amazing.
 Even though it was rainy and gray, it did offer a beautiful view point over the Columbia River and Washington state on the other side.

 This was the end of the line for us in this direction so we doubled back toward Multnomah Falls and drove just beyond to Horsetail Falls.
-It was a beautiful waterfall narrow toward the top and splaying out wide at the bottom like a horsetail.
+It was a beautiful waterfall which was narrow toward the top and wider at the bottom like a horsetail.
 We also wanted to see Ponytail Falls, where you can actually go behind the falls.
 Sadly, we were informed that trail was currently closed.

 After that we decided to take our adventure out to the nearby Columbia River where we checked out the Cascade Locks and the Bridge of the Gods on our way toward the Hood River area.